sohaas/EvacYOUate/README.md

 In Unity Hub, go to Projects and open the project from disk by selecting the UnityProject folder (path to the git repository).
 Click to open the projet in Unity Hub.

+## Player Interaction
+* Right hand: Continuous/snap turn
+* Left hand: Continuous movement, teleportation

 ## Testing the Project without HMD
 To test the project click the play button.
 Now, the following inputs can be given via keyboard:

+1. Camera:
-* Right mouse key pressed + move the mouse to move the camera (up / down / left / right)
+* Up/down/left/right movement: Right mouse key pressed + move the mouse
-* Right mouse key pressed + scroll mouse wheel to move the camera (forward / backward)
+* Forward/backward movement: Right mouse key pressed + scroll the mouse wheel

+2. Right hand:
-* Space pressed + move the mouse to move the right hand (up / down / left / right)
+* Up/down/left/right movement: Space pressed + move the mouse
-* Space pressed + scroll mouse wheel to move the right hand (forward / backward)
+* Forward/backward movement: Space pressed + scroll the mouse wheel
+* Tilt: Space + control pressed and move the mouse
+* Grab object: Space pressed + ray points at XR grab interactable object (ray color changes from red to white) + press G key (will probably not be used in the project)
+* Continuous turn: Space pressed + press A/D key to turn left/right

+3. Left hand:
-* Shift pressed + move the mouse to move the left hand (up / down / left / right)
+* Up/down/left/right movement: Shift pressed + move the mouse
-* Shift pressed + scroll mouse wheel to move the left hand (forward / backward)
+* Forward/backward movement: Shift pressed + scroll the mouse wheel
-* Can also be done simultaneously: press right mouse key + space + shift and move the mouse or scroll the mouse wheel to move all three at the same time
-* Control + space pressed and move mouse to tilt the right hand (same for left hand, just shift instead of space)
+* Tilt: Shift + control pressed and move the mouse
-* Space pressed + ray points at XR grab interactable object (ray color changes from red to white) + press G key to grab object
+* Grab object: Shift pressed + ray points at XR grab interactable object (ray color changes from red to white) + press G key (will probably not be used in the project)
-  (same for left hand, just shift instead of space)
-* Space pressed + ray points at Teleportation Anchor/Area (ray color changes from red to white) + press G key to teleport (same for left hand, just shift instead of space)
+* Teleport: Shift pressed + ray points at Teleportation Anchor/Area (ray color changes from red to white) + press G key
+* Continuous movement: Shift pressed + press W/A/S/D key to move forward/left/backward/right

+4. Combination:
+* Move camera and both hands simultaneously:
+  Right mouse key + space + shift pressed and move the mouse or scroll the mouse wheel